nikkiricks/sundayfounders/README.md

 * Understanding how to get the three databases to talk to one another
 * Login process and deciding what information I wanted the user to be able to see before signing-up.
+* Looping through certain methods created and understanding arrays and hashes.

 ## Lessons learned

 * Trello board was really fantastic to have.
 I created boards for needed features, bonus features, ones that needed immediate attention.
 This helped keep me focused.
 * I also created pseudocode boards to help with creating new methods between the sql, models, controllers and erb files, this helped break down the flow of where I needed to update and change my code.
+* Writing a user story was really nice to know how to prioritize information and features.

 ## Unsolved problems and bonus features